 The Big Spring Police Department reported the following activity between 7 a.m.
-Friday and 7 a.m.
-Saturday:
+Thursday and 7 a.m. today:

 The Big Spring Police Department reported the following activity between 7 a.m.
 Wednesday and 7 a.m. today: